EyaRidene/document-search-tool/readme.md

 - **Stopwords Language**: Change the `LANGUAGE` variable to use a different stopwords list (e.g., "french").
 - **Stemming**: Swap out the `SnowballStemmer` for a different stemming algorithm if needed.
 - **Directory Path**: Modify the `folder_path` variable in `main.py` to point to your desired directory.
+- **Relevance Judgments**: Modify or load from a file to reflect actual relevant docs for each query.
+- **Additional Similarity Metrics**: You can add more advanced similarity measures if desired.

 ---